bkvogel/kumozu/README.md

 sudo make install
 ```

 Python is used only for loading the datasets for some of the examples.
-Either install a scientific python distribution such as [Anaconda](https://store.continuum.io/cshop/anaconda/) or manually install Python 2.7.x, Scipy, Numpy, Matplotlib, etc.
+Python 3 is required.
+Either install a scientific python distribution such as [Anaconda](https://store.continuum.io/cshop/anaconda/) or manually install  Numpy, Matplotlib, etc.

 Install Boost (optional, which is a dependency for Gnuplot.